Here’s where you can buy a PS5 in the UK today

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-PS5 UK stock - live: As Currys and Game restocks sell out, here’s who could drop next in March
+PS5 UK stock - live: Amazon and BT could restock soon – what to know

-Follow live for the latest restock updates from Asda, Amazon, ShopTo and more
+Follow live for the latest restock updates from ShopTo, AO, John Lewis and more

-UPDATE: The PS5 could drop at Asda and Amazon soon.
-Read on for more information.

 Spring is here.
 The birds are chirping, the sun is shining, and it’s still ridiculously hard to buy a PS5.
 What’s new?
 It has now been well over a year since its launch, yet we’re all still struggling thanks to the ongoing global semiconductor shortage sparked by the coronavirus pandemic.
 Sony’s Playstation 5 was released in November 2020 and it’s still a challenge to buy one today.

-Note: UPDATE: The PS5 could drop at Asda, BT Shop and Amazon soon.
-Read on for more information.